cchalmers/plots/README.md

 file (`examples_output/X.png`) does not exist, or if the source file (`examples/X.hs`) has been modified since the last time the script was run.

+**Note 2:** If the `RunExamples` script fails with errors such as `Failed to load interface for ...` then you will need to `stack install` the required packages.
+In my case (with a freshly installed stack), I needed to run the following `stack install wreq cassava diagrams-rasterific`.